balena-solutions/ai-hat-demo/README.md

 This script is the main point of interest for this demo because it installs the firmware for the Hailo AI HAT.
 Ask Shaun how this works!

+### rpi-cam apps

+The rpicam apps use the libcamera library under the hood so it can send output directly to hdmi using a dedicated subsystem in linux kernel (DRM/KMS).